icl-utk-edu/blaspp/INSTALL.md

         auto            search for both threaded and sequential BLAS (default) yes             multi-threaded BLAS
         no              sequential BLAS
+        openmp_aware    acts as sequential BLAS inside OpenMP parallel sections; MKL does this.

     blas_fortran
         Fortran interface to use.
 Currently applies only to Intel MKL.